NateEag/how-i-code/content/dates-and-times.rst

 each user event's local timezone as part of the datetime, then the datetime itself stores the user's perception of when the event happened.

-Remember, though, that if software needs the UTC equivalent of a local time, it should save the timezone's offset from UTC alongside the timestamp, as local times `cannot be unambiguously converted to UTC`_ without it.
+Remember, though, that if someone may need the UTC equivalent of a local time, the program should save the timezone's offset from UTC as well as the local timezone identifier, as local times `cannot be unambiguously converted to UTC`_ without it.

 If a program's users value simplicity and ease of coordination over ease of use, you can spare them the need to think about multiple timezones by storing and displaying all dates using a single timezone.
 UTC works well for this purpose, but it can be reasonable to let an administrator choose the common timezone.
-This approach is useful for network server logs and postmortem documents, as using a single explicit timezone makes it easier for people in different timezones to talk about what happened when.
+This approach is useful for network server logs and postmortem documents, as a single explicit timezone makes it easier for people in different timezones to communicate about what happened when.

 ..
 TODO Simplify this paragraph.

 To compare A.D.
 Gregorian dates in environments without date types (such as `bash`_), concatenate their zero-padded elements from largest unit to smallest and compare the results as integers.
-This approach also works for times and datetimes using twenty-four hour time.
+This approach also works for comparing times or datetimes if you use twenty-four hour time (but note that full datetimes represented this way will not fit in a 32-bit integer).

 If the dates involved are guaranteed to be after January 1st, 1970, converting them to `Unix time`_ and comparing the resulting integers is also an option.